tangentsoft/pidp8i/README.md

     implementation.

 *   **--disable-os8-cc8** - Leave out Ian Schofield's native OS/8 CC8
-    compiler normally installed to `RKA0:`
+    compiler normally installed to `SYS:`.
+This option is implicitly given if you give `--disable-os8-fortran-ii` because the output of the OS/8 CC8 compiler is a SABR file, and SABR is part of the FORTRAN II subsystem.

 *   **--disable-os8-crt** — Suppress the [console rubout behavior][tty]
     enabled while building the OS/8 binary RK05 disk image.
 You